smerdyakov/web/README.md

 to suggest design changes/font suggestions, etc.

 *Functionality*
-In terms of general functionality, there is a ton to do.
-Logging out, multiple chatrooms, chatroom creation, switching between chatrooms, payment methods (???), video chat (???), are just the start.
+In terms of general functionality, there is a ton to do. ~~Logging out~~, multiple chatrooms, chatroom creation, switching between chatrooms, payment methods (???), video chat (???), are just the start.